 M75P Power Amp and Wilson WP8

 As explained further up, I like my sound pure, honest, tight and articulate and so far the NuPrime holds up perfectly.
 Both amps are rhythmically strong, timbrally pure and highly engaging.
 But I also want superb resolution and fluidity from an amp as well as refined treble performance, well knowing that it is probably an impossible task for any amp to deliver on all these accounts.
-However, sure enough, while not entirely reaching the exemplary low level resolution of the Ayre, the Analog Domain amp has more than excellent resolution and very fluid, smooth and refined treble.
+However, sure enough, while not entirely reaching the exemplary low-level resolution of the Ayre, the Analog Domain amp has good resolution and fluid, smooth, non-edgy treble.
 It’s not the classic Jeff Rowland treble that is always silky, even if the recording is not, but rather the better-textured, more honest kind of treble that recent Rowlands such as the 625 s2 deliver.
 With the Analog Domain M75P, smooth recordings sure sound every bit as rich, relaxed and refined as they should while rock recordings have all the rough energy that they need.
 Incredibly and quite contradictory, the Analog Domain amp manages to combine extreme dynamics and raw power with superb resolution and sweet, silky treble.
 It’s a combination that is normally impossible to find.